Neural Window Decoder for SC-LDPC Codes: Introduction

 \end{enumerate}

-The overall algorithm of the NWD is summarized in Alg.~\ref{alg:NWD}.
+Note that all three contributions stem from the distinctive structure of SC-LDPC codes and WD, and they are tightly interrelated through the training of NWD.
+The overall algorithm of this work is summarized in Algorithm~\ref{alg:NWD}.

 The rest of the paper is organized as follows.
-Section~\ref{Sec:Preliminaries} introduces the notation and background that are used throughout the paper.
-In Section~\ref{Sec:NWD}, we present the network structure of the NWD, benefits of target-specific training, and new training methods for fair training across multiple SNR points.
+Section~\ref{Sec:Preliminaries} introduces the notation and background.
+In Section~\ref{Sec:NWD}, we present the structure of NWD and target-specific training of NWD.
 In Section~\ref{Sec:scheduling}, we describe the neural non-uniform scheduling based on the training results of damping factors.
-The adaptive NWD, which selectively uses the breakwater weight set based on the previous error situation to mitigate EP, is presented in Section~\ref{Sec:ANWD}.
-Finally, conclusion is given in Section~\ref{Sec:Conclusion}.
+The adaptive NWD, which selectively uses the EP-resilient weight set based on the previous window stage, is presented in Section~\ref{Sec:ANWD}.
+Finally, the conclusion is given in Section~\ref{Sec:Conclusion}.